 13. Is there is more than one place where a new runway could be built at Heathrow?

-There are two options on the table.
-Heathrow Airport itself wants to build a new runway between the A4 and M4, north of the existing northern runway.
-But there is another company called Heathrow Hub which proposes building a new runway to the west of the existing northern runway but on the same alignment.
+There were two options on the table.
+Heathrow Airport’s plan to build a new runway between the A4 and M4, north of the existing northern runway.
+Another company called Heathrow Hub proposed building a new runway to the west of the existing northern runway but on the same alignment.
 The Government opted for Heathrow’s plan but Heathrow Hub is challenging that in the courts.

 14. Wouldn’t homes be destroyed?